-13.14 The Panel continues to mandate a payment of £150, except for councils in

-Group 5 where it will be optional, as a contribution to costs and expenses for members of community and town councils.

-13.15 Receipts are not required for these payments.
+- 13.14 The Panel continues to mandate a payment of £150, for all councils, as a contribution to costs and expenses for members of community and town councils.
+We have amended the proposal in the draft to take account of responses to the consultation. - 13.15 Receipts are not required for these payments.

-Determination 44: Community and town councils must make available a payment to each of their members of £150 per year as a contribution to costs and expenses, with the exception of those councils in Group 5 where the payment is optional.
+Determination 44: Community and town councils must make available a payment to each of their members of £150 per year as a contribution to costs and expenses.